 Because marriage is an expression of Christian faith, a Catholic is required to approach marriage through the agency of a Catholic church.

 If you wish to marry at St Augustine’s, please contact the parish office at least six months before your preferred wedding day, and ask to make an appointment with one of the priests.
-Fr Michael or Fr Kelly will lead you through the initial paperwork and give you directions for beginning a Marriage Preparation course, which every engaged couple is obliged to complete before the wedding.
+The Priest will lead you through the initial paperwork and give you directions for beginning a Marriage Preparation course, which every engaged couple is obliged to complete before the wedding.